jspanchal/codetonics/_posts/life/2015-08-07-deal-with-something-only-once.md

 title: Deal with something only once
 categories: [Life]
 tags: [Life, Tips, Productivity]
+cover: image/hourglass-cover.png
 ---

 I find myself consciously procrastinating more than I would like.
 I'll read some email, some GitHub issue or pull request and think "I will come back to this later.
 I'd rather just code".
 Over time the items on my mental to-do list start to build up until I have a decreasing hope of ever getting them complete.
 You see, to-do lists are like a burrito.
 If you fill it with too many things it falls apart and then you cry and they kick you out of Chipotle.